Larry Shinoda

-Lawrence Kiyoshi "Larry" Shinoda (March 25, 1930 - November 13, 1997) was a noted American automotive designer who was best known for his work on the Chevrolet Corvette and Ford Mustang.
+Lawrence Kiyoshi "Larry" Shinoda (25 March 1930 - 13 November 1997) was an American automotive designer best known for his work on the Chevrolet Corvette and Ford Mustang.

 Early life and internment

-He was born in Los Angeles, California to Issei parents who were both immigrants from Japan.
-Shinoda's father Kiyoshi arrived in the US when he was 12 and graduated from UC Berkeley with a degree in electrical engineering.
-His mother, Hide Watanabe, was born in 1906 and emigrated to the US with her parents when she was less than 1; she graduated from Woodbury College.
+Shinoda was born in Los Angeles, California, to Issei parents who were both immigrants from Japan.
+Shinoda's father, Kiyoshi, arrived in the United States when he was 12 and graduated from UC Berkeley with a degree in electrical engineering.
+His mother, Hide Watanabe, was born in 1906 and emigrated to the United States with her parents when she was less than one year old.
+She graduated from Woodbury College.
 Both of his parents were members of the Union Church of Los Angeles, where they met and were married.
 Larry had a sister, Aiko (Grace), who was three years older than him and was also artistically inclined.

-Shinoda grew up in Southern California where he started developing his artistic talents in grade school.
+Shinoda grew up in Southern California, where he started developing his artistic talents in grade school.
 Kiyoshi died when Larry was 3.
-He was interned with his sister, mother, and maternal family (an uncle, two aunts and a grandmother) by the U.S. government during WW II under U.S. Executive Order 9066 into the Manzanar "War Relocation Camp" in California.
+He was interned with his sister, mother, and maternal family (an uncle, two aunts and a grandmother) by the U.S. government during World War II under U.S. Executive Order 9066 into the Manzanar "War Relocation Camp" in California.
 According to his internee data file, he was in grade 7 and spoke English only when he entered Manzanar; he had never attended a Japanese language school.

 At camp, he snuck past the barbed wire to play and fish.
 His first recorded functional design was a set of reclining back chairs for his mother and grandmother at the incarceration camp that attracted the admiration of other incarcerees.
-The family was released and moved to Grand Junction, Colorado in spring 1944 to help out at a farm owned by his paternal grandfather; that side of the family had avoided incarceration by fleeing California.
+The family was released and moved to Grand Junction, Colorado, in spring 1944 to help out at a farm owned by his paternal grandfather; that side of the family had avoided incarceration by fleeing California.

 Shinoda completed his high school education at Eagle Rock High School in Los Angeles.
 While working for Weiand, Shinoda earned an associate's degree from Pasadena City College; upon graduating, he enlisted with the Air National Guard and served for two years, sixteen months of which were spent in Korea.
 Upon his return, he attended the Art Center College of Design in Los Angeles before it moved to Pasadena, but made a "negotiated" exit before graduating; he had been told (mistakenly) that attendance was optional if he turned in the assignments.